 - Did you serve in the U.S. military before 1968?
 If yes, the SSA needs your discharge papers.
 (If you don’t have these, then the SSA can get them from the VA.)

 - Photocopies of last year’s tax returns (i.e., w-2s, 1099s or self-employed tax documents you filed with the IRS).

 Steps to Apply for $255 Social Security Death Benefit

 You cannot apply for this one-time payment online.
 Follow these steps to either apply by phone or in person at your local Social Security office:

 - To apply by phone, call 1-800-772-1213 Monday through Friday, 7am-7pm EST. TTY number: 1-800-325-0778.

-- You must make an appointment at your local Social Security office if you wish to apply in person.
-These offices accept appointments on a limited basis, but you cannot walk in and apply without one.
+- Make an appointment at your local Social Security office if you wish to apply in person.
+These offices are often very busy and sometimes closed to walk-in traffic.
+So, it’s best to call ahead and make an appointment if you can.
 To find yours, type your ZIP code into the local office locator on the SSA’s website.